pkardas/notes/books/ddia.md

 sent before it is received, ...
 These chains of casually dependent operations define the casual order in the system.
 If system obeys the ordering imposed by causality, we say it is causally consistent.

 Linearisability ensures causality.
-However it is not the only way of preserving causality - system can be causally consistent without incurring the performance (the strongest possible consistency model that does not slow down due to network errors).
+However, it is not the only way of preserving causality - system can be causally consistent without incurring the performance (the strongest possible consistency model that does not slow down due to network errors).